History of Wageningen

 The area around the town of Wageningen was settled as early as the 9th century.
 Located on the north bank of the Nederrijn river, between the Gelderse valley and the Veluwe, a wooded, hilly, glacial moraine, by the 12th century it was part of the Duchy of Guelders, in the Holy Roman Empire.
 Wageningen received its city charter from Count Otto II on June 12, 1263.
 Today, it is in the province of Gelderland, in east-central Netherlands.

 Early settlements

+One of the earliest Bronze Age finds in the Netherlands was the Wageningen horde, found in the grave of a Bronze Age metalworker.

 Roof tiles have been found near Wageningen with the stamp of the Roman legions.
 However, there is no evidence of a permanent Roman encampment on the north side of the Rhine river.
 The Roman settlement of Vada is now thought to have been near the village of Kessel, in North Brabant province, not Wageningen.